Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 * The storage are based on Azure Premium SSD disk v2 without any LVM.
 You can adjust the IOPS, throughput and size based on your requirements.
 * This template is design for a proof of concept or training environment.
 For production deployments of your SAP S/4HANA system, it is recommended to use [Azure Centre for SAP Solutions](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/overview) or the [SAP on Azure Deployment Automation Framework](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/overview).

+# Clean up
+When you no longer need the resources, you can delete the delete VM.
+The template is configured to delete the VM and the associated disks and nic when the VM is deleted, but will not delete the storage account or the resource group.